pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 28](images/Slide28.png)

 Dimension reduction and clustering is another qualitative way to see differences between biological groups.
-The ages separate left-to-right by in the first dimension (x-axis).
+The ages separate left-to-right in the first dimension (x-axis).
 The vertical dotted lines are the average x value for each age.
 We see that the gap between E15 and E18 is large, as is the gap between P0 and P3.
 We get the same pattern here as in the cumulative abundance curves.

 A series of pair-wise testing was done between successive ages.
 The number of significant candidates between ages are shown on the plot.
 We have more candidates between E15 and E18 and between P0 and P3 than other pairs of ages.
 This gives us some clues about where (what ages and age difference) to look for interesting proteins, but does not give us any hints about which proteins are the drivers for those differences.